-Metal fabrication is a broad phrase that refers to every process that involves cutting, shaping or moulding metal material into a finished product.
-The method of fabrication is used in engineering to manufacture sheet metal and other metals, which will make them into a typical shape.
+Metal fabrication is a broad term that refers to every process that involves cutting, bending, shaping, or moulding metal material into a finished, fabricated metal product.
+The method of fabrication is used in engineering to manufacture a wide range of sheet metal and other metals, which will make them into a typical shape.

 How to Fabricate Metal

-There are different ways that you can fabricate metal.
-Some of the metal fabrication processes and types are discussed below.
+There are many different types of metal fabrication that you can use to get your final fabricated product.
+Some of the common types of metal fabrication processes and types are discussed below.

 Casting methods come in several forms.
 The use of a vacuum may also be necessary at times.
 Permanent mould casting may produce stronger castings than die casting, but removing them from the finished product might be challenging.
 That’s why there are semi-permanent mould castings.
 There are disposable cores in these moulds, making them easier to remove and less expensive.
 Sand casting is the last step in the casting process.